whitesource-ps/ws-version-checker/README.md

 - **Windows (PowerShell):**	10, 2012, 2016

 ### Prerequisites
-- Python 3.6 or above
+- Python 3.6 or above.
-- One of the followings ( in favor of jarsigner ) : Java JDK 8 ,Java JDK 11
+- Java JDK 8 ,Java JDK 11 ( in favor of jarsigner ).

 ### Installation
 1. Download and unzip **ws-version-checker.zip**.
 2. From the command line, navigate to the ws-version-checker directory and install the package:
    `pip install -r requirements.txt`.
-3. Edit the **params.config** file and update the relevant parameters (see the configuration parameters below) or use a cmd line for running.
+3. Edit the `/version_check/params.config` file and update the relevant parameters (see the configuration parameters below) or use a cmd line for running the `/version_check/ws_version_checker.py` script.

 ### Configuration Parameters
 ```